jordi1094/Mars_Rover_Mission/README.md

 - [X] The rover can comve forward (f).
 - [X] The rover can rotate (l/r).
 - [X] The planet is square.
 - [X] The reover detects obtacles before move to new square.
-It stop the sequence and reposrts the obstacle.
+It stop the sequence and reports the obstacle.
 - [X] Follow Tdd Method.

 ## Project Estructure.